Zatura/symbols/README.md

 Get the advantage of IDE hints for every symbol, don't worry about repeatedly consulting exchange/symbol-specific information.
 You can have all information in itself as an accessible object.

+Disclaimer: The symbols data is updated automatically and periodically, the data in this library can be subject of skewed/lagged information, all the data come from official apis from its respective exchange.
+Use it at your own risk.

 ## Quickstart

 ### Install